Safe Online Bid Optimization with Return on Investment and Budget Constraints: Related Works

-A research field strictly related to our work is learning with safe exploration with constraints subject to uncertainty, and the goal is to guarantee w.h.p.~their satisfaction during the entire learning process.
+A research field strictly related to our work is learning with safe exploration and constraints subject to uncertainty.
+The goal is to guarantee w.h.p.~the constraints satisfaction during the entire learning process.
 The only known results on safe exploration in multi-armed bandits address the case with continuous, convex arm spaces and convex constraints.
 The learner can converge to the optimal solution in these settings without violating the constraints~\citep{moradipari2020stagewise,amani2020regret}.
-Conversely, the case with discrete and/or non-convex arm spaces or non-convex constraints, such as ours, is unexplored in the literature so far.
-We remark that some bandit algorithms address uncertain constraints where the goal is their satisfaction on average~\citep{mannor2009online,cao2019online}.
-However, the per-round violation can be arbitrarily large (particularly in the early stages of the learning process), not fitting with our setting as humans could be alarmed and, thus, give up on adopting the algorithm.
-We also notice that several other works in reinforcement learning~\citep{hans2008safe,pirotta2013safe,garcia2012safe} and multi-armed bandit~\citep{galichet2013exploration,sui2015safe} investigate safe exploration, providing safety guarantees on the revenue provided by the algorithm, but not on the satisfaction w.h.p.~of uncertain constraints.
+Conversely, the case with discrete and/or non-convex arm spaces or non-convex constraints, such as ours, is unexplored in the literature.
+We remark that some bandit algorithms address uncertain constraints where the goal is their satisfaction on average~\cite{mannor2009online,cao2019online}.
+However, the per-round violation can be arbitrarily large (particularly in the early stages of the learning process), and it would not fit with our setting as humans could be alarmed and, thus, give up on adopting the algorithm.
+Moreover, several works in reinforcement learning~\citep{hans2008safe,pirotta2013safe,garcia2012safe} and multi-armed bandit~\citep{galichet2013exploration,sui2015safe} investigate safe exploration, providing safety guarantees on the revenue provided by the algorithm, but not on the satisfaction w.h.p.~of uncertain constraints.